Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 The messages received throughput for both Zasper and Jupyter Server falls to 0.

-At this point IPython kernels get overwhelmed and zeromq queues are completely full
+At this point IPython kernels get overwhelmed and ZeroMQ queues are completely full

 Resource Usage summary | 100 RPS per kernel